Stormwater Disposal

 Scope of Part R, Stormwater Disposal

-The focus of Part R is on stormwater disposal of on individual sites but also includes interconnected complexes that have multiple dwelling units, including both cluster homes and retirement, village-type properties where management of common property is often controlled by a management body of some sort.
+The focus of Part R is on the disposal of stormwater on individual sites, but also included interconnected complexes that have multiple dwelling units, including both cluster homes and retirement, village-type properties where management of common property is often controlled by a management body of some sort.

-Two types of stormwater disposal systems are defined in the regulations:
+Two types of stormwater system are defined in the regulations:

 - Major stormwater systems that cater for severe, infrequent storm events